Follow these guidelines for your care after your surgery to help your recovery.

 Call your surgeon’s office at 614-788-2870 right away if you have:

-Severe swelling, larger than the size of an orange
+Severe swelling, larger than the size of a large orange

 A large amount of fluid drainage that soaks several pads per day